“To live in a manner worthy of the call you have received.” Ephesians, 4:1-13.

 Jesus has touched us and healed so many souls.
 He is the “human face of God” among us.
 He is the “light of the world.”
-At Easter we are bathed in the “light of Christ,” and our Easter candle stands here to mark this very light among us.
-He both illuminates our way and truth, but also provide warmth, shelter and healing to all, most especially those in need.
+At Easter, we are bathed in the “light of Christ,” and our Easter candle stands here to mark this very light among us.
+He both illuminates our way and truth and provides warmth, shelter, and healing to all, especially those in need.

-One of Pope Francis’s favorite words and key theme for his papacy is the Latin word “misericordia.”
-Coming from two words: misereri meaning “to pity,” and “cor” referring to “the heart.”
+One of Pope Francis’s favorite words and critical themes for his papacy is the Latin word “misericordia.”
+Coming from two words: miserere meaning “to pity” and “cor,” referring to “the heart.”
 Here, the pope pays special attention to the idea that Christ speaks heart-to-heart” with the kindness that brings healing to troubled souls.

 For Pope Francis, God is tenderness.
-When he was the archbishop of Buenos Aires, at Christmas Midnight Mass, he would hold up the statue of the newborn Christ child, as to remind us that the “God of Tenderness” is like a newborn.
+When he was the archbishop of Buenos Aires, at Christmas Midnight Mass, he would hold up the statue of the newborn Christ child to remind us that the “God of Tenderness” is like an infant.
 But most of all, that we as Christians must practice the “medicine of mercy.”
-In his words, God has a heart for those who suffer, in other words “misericordia.”
-Thus, our mercy must break through those places of pain in the live of people.
+In his words, God has a heart for those who suffer; in other words, “misericordia.”
+Thus, our mercy must break through those places of pain in the life of people.

-Today, we ask your support for Catholic Charities here in the Monterey Diocese in order to meet the genuine needs of people who face challenges in their lives and the lives of their children.
+Today, we ask your support for Catholic Charities here in the Monterey Diocese to meet the genuine needs of people who face challenges in their lives and the lives of their children.

 - For those facing eviction from their homes.

 - For those who need financial assistance to pay for food, shelter, or payment of utility bills.